warehouse-web/warehouse/content/shop/2021-08-11-warehouse-review-002-a-review-of-reviews.md

   - text: Add to cart
     type: cart-button
   - body: >-
-      We're having some webshop issues.
-Send an email to info@thisiswarehouse.com is you want to buy _Warehouse Review 002,_ 'A Review of Reviews'.

       With the _Warehouse Review_ series, we aim to give a proper analysis and contextualisation of certain contemporary fashion phenomena, but not only through an essayistic approach.
 Instead, we deploy various methods of